canonical/launchpad-manual/docs/user/explanation/launchpad-api/launchpadlib.rst

 -------

-Bugs, people, projects, team memberships, and most other objects published through Launchpad's web service, all work pretty much the same way.
+Bugs, people, projects, team memberships, and most other objects published through Launchpad's web service, all work in similar ways.
 We call all these objects "entries".
 Each corresponds to a single piece of data within Launchpad.